 Did we miss something?
 Email us at firstname.lastname@example.org with any other questions

 Yes, these are just different terminologies that brands in the CBD industry use.
-If you’re unsure whether it’s a CBD oil or not, you should always check to see if the product has any descriptions about ‘dosage’ or ‘concentration’.
-However, do not confuse CBD oil with hemp seed oil, which are fundamentally different.
+If you’re unsure whether it’s a CBD oil or not, you should always check product labelling.
+A good CBD product will always clearly list how much CBD it contains.

-What is the difference between CBD Hemp Oil and Hemp Seed Oil?
+What Is The Difference Between CBD Hemp Oil And Hemp Seed Oil?

 Before beginning any new supplement routine, it is suggested you consult your doctor.

-How much CBD should I take?
+How Much CBD Should I Take?